gedrick/vue-node-passport/README.md

 # I have more questions!

-I'd love to help - hit me up on [Twitter](https://twitter.com/nostalgiatriggr) or leave an issue on Github.
+I'd love to help - UPDATE: I don't have social media anymore, so just leave an issue here on Github.